 This course will teach you what international law is, the role it plays in the world today, how it can be used.
 You will also gain knowledge to help you better discern legal arguments within the flow of international news and reports.
-The course will start on February 18, 2019.

 Course At a Glance